B0neShAd0w/Capt-Cruncher/README.md

 python Capt-Cruncher.py --input apple pear orange

 # This command will create an output file called dictionary.txt using all permutations of the input words
-python Capt-Cruncher.py --input apple pear orange --output kml_data.kml dictionary.txt
+python Capt-Cruncher.py --input apple pear orange --output dictionary.txt

 # This command will add a specified separator between each of the input words
-python Capt-Cruncher.py --input apple pear orange --serarator _
+python Capt-Cruncher.py --input apple pear orange --separator _

 # This command will append the specified to each result
 python Capt-Cruncher.py --input apple pear orange --append 123